jjjk45/acrobat-pro-pdf-timesheet-calculation-scripts/README.md

 5. Right-click → Properties → Calculate → Custom Calculation Script → Edit.
 6. Paste the desired script from this repository.
 7. Press OK and test by entering IN/OUT times.

+There is a timesheet with the scripts already applied in the sample timesheets folder :)

 ---